fako/writing/setting/the-valley.md

 If you want to get to a location at the edge of The Valley from a location in the center, then it may take a few jumps through multiple portals to get to your destination.

-However there is a much bigger drawback to these portals, but most people are unaware of this very negative side effect, and use the portals extensively.
+However there is a much bigger drawback to these portals, but most people are unaware of this very negative side effect.
 When using the portals it feels like "you" get transfered across large distances, as soon as you step through an opaque shimmering field.
 What actually happens is that a copy of your body gets created at the destination and your consciousness gets transfered into this new body instantaneously.